Time for some historical background on a popular yoga sequence: the Sun Salutation, also known as Sūryanamaskāra.

 3. Expanding the awareness of energy and intensifying energy

-By practicing Sūryanamaskāra, we learn to expand our awareness of the body and the energies whirling in it.
+By practising Sūryanamaskāra, we learn to expand our awareness of the body and the energies whirling in it.
 We train ourselves to distribute, purify and intensify these energies, whether it be the pranic vayus or the symbolic energies of the chakras.

 Sūryanamaskāra is a popular addition in the range of techniques we encounter in many varieties of contemporary yoga.
 Even though it is most likely a fairly recent addition it does not have to mean it is corrupted, redundant, or degraded.
 It has proved to be useful for many people and could well be a modern tool to pass on the ideas and aims of yoga.